jacobpatterson1549/wordle-cheater/README.md

 The command `make run` executes the application in a terminal.
 This generates the word list, tests the code, and runs the command-line-interface application in the terminal.
 The application runs until the correct guess is entered or control-c is pressed.

 To build the application to be run on other operating systems/architectures, set the GO_ARGS flag when running `make`.
-An examlpe of this is `make GO_ARGS="GOOS=windows GOARCH=amd64" OBJ="wordle-cheater.exe"`.
+An example of this is `make GO_ARGS="GOOS=windows GOARCH=amd64" OBJ="wordle-cheater.exe"`.
 This builds `build/wordle-cheater.exe`, a version of the application that runs on 64-bit versions of Windows.
 To list available architectures, run `go tool dist list` to display GOOS/GOARCH combinations.